mgutz/logxi/README.md

     db, err := sql.Open("postgres", "dbname=testdb")
     if err != nil {
-        // use key-value pairs after message
-        logger.Error("Could not open database", "err", err)
+        modelLogger.Error("Could not open database", "err", err)
     }

     a := "apple"
     o := "orange"
     if log.IsDebug() {
+        // use key-value pairs after message
         logger.Debug("OK", "a", a, "o", o)
     }
 }
 ```

-Run your application with Debug enabled while developing
-(otherwise only errors are logged)
+logxi defaults to showing warnings and above.
+To view all logs

     LOGXI=* go run main.go